strangetom/averaged-perceptron/docs/README.md

 | NAME_SEP   | A token that separates different ingredient names and isn't PUNC, typically **or**. |
 | COMMENT    | Additional information in the sentence that does not fall in one of the labels. |

-This is the problem that the is the core of [ingredient-parser](https://github.com/strangetom/ingredient-parser) library.
+This is the problem that is at the core of [ingredient-parser](https://github.com/strangetom/ingredient-parser) library.

 For the purposes of the implementations here, we will reuse the training data, tokenization and features used by the ingredient-parser library and concern ourselves only with the implementation of models to solve this sequence labelling problem.